Subscribe

 Project 2.
 A back office for orchestrating B2B flows

 An owner of four lines of business, including a music streaming service, an online printing and embroidery service, and an online store allowing music bands to design and sell their merchandise, wanted to develop a convenient back office to orchestrate all lines of business.
-The back office would allow for improving the B2B management process that used to be partially offline.
+The solution would allow for improving the B2B management process that used to be partially offline.

 During discovery, ITRex’s business analyst studied the client’s needs and designed a functional map of the future solution.
 The proposed solution would help both the client’s partners and staff communicate seamlessly within a partner module.